sgoeschl/gatling-blueprint-project/README.md

 During my work at [Erste Group](https://www.erstegroup.com) I came across interesting test scenarios such as

-* End-to-End performance testing covering multiple REST APIs
+* End-to-End performance testing spanning multiple REST APIs
 * Support of multiple tenants with different test scripts and test data
-* Support of multiple test environments such as DEV, FAT, UAT & PROD
+* Support of multiple test environments such as DEV, FAT, UAT & PROD with different configuration data
-* Some functional testing flavor based on comparing current with expected JSON responses
+* Some functional testing flavor comparing current with expected JSON responses
 * Smoke tests after a deployment using existing performance tests

 In case you are still interested here are list of links with background information